hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Apply Configuration

 Apply the configuration now with the `terraform apply` command.
 Terraform will print output similar to what is shown below.

-We have truncated some of the output for brevity.
+**Note:** Google Cloud Shell may prompt you to authorize this action before you can continue with the tutorial.
+Do so now.

 ```bash
 terraform apply
 ```

-**Note:** Google Cloud Shell may prompt you to authorize this action before you can continue with the tutorial.
-Do so now.

 Terraform will print output similar to what is shown below.